 Postgraduate Publishing Bursaries are available to support candidates to complete papers arising from their research during the examination period.
 Eligibility conditions and regulations are appended to the application form.

-- Frequently asked questions about Postgraduate Publishing Bursaries (in PDF format)
+- Frequently asked questions about Postgraduate Publishing Bursaries (PDF)

 - Postgraduate Publishing Bursary (Master's) Application Form (including also the regulations)